OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

   the amount of cores on the laptop where the experiments were run.

 A main issue with our parallel `sample_qsort()` is that it does not exhibit sufficient parallelism.
-Computations with insufficient parallelism are generally impacted significantly by scheduling and migration overheads.
-As a rule of thumb, the parallelism of a computation is sufficient if it is about
-$10\times$ larger (or more) than the number of available processors.
-On the other hand, if the parallelism is *too* high — say, many orders of magnitude higher than the number of processors — then the computation may be adversely impacted by the overhead for spawning tasks that are too fine-grained.
+As it is, we may only expect to see speedup with up to about $15$ cores.
+Moreover, computations with insufficient {% defn "parallel slackness" %} are generally impacted significantly by scheduling and migration overheads.
+As a rule of thumb, the parallelism of a computation is sufficient if it is about $10\times$ larger (or more) than the number of available processors.
+On the other hand, if the parallelism is too high — say, several orders of magnitude higher than the number of processors — then it is often the case that the computation is adversely impacted by the overhead for spawning tasks that are too fine-grained.

-If we want to improve the parallel performance of `sample_qsort()`, it appears that our efforts are best spent increasing its parallelism.
-We could do that by un-coarsening (e.g., setting `BASE_CASE_LENGTH = 1`) but that would certainly introduce unnecessary spawning overhead.
+If we want to improve the parallel performance of `sample_qsort()`, it appears that our efforts, at least initially, are best spent increasing its parallelism.
+We could do that by un-coarsening (e.g., setting `BASE_CASE_LENGTH = 1`) but that introduces unnecessary spawning overhead.
 The one remaining candidate then is the call to `std::partition()`, which is currently serial and whose cost is linear with respect to the size of the input array.

 We will not cover parallel partition algorithms for quicksort here, but warn that their design is an interesting problem!